-Pages from my Lockdown Sketchbook

-Colette Kerr Mixed media on paper
+Pages from my Lockdown Sketchbook Colette Kerr Mixed media on paper teflections on a city label.

-My sketchbook has become a visual diary of my time in lockdown, detailing the things I've been looking at everyday, especially the view from my window.
+My sketchbook has become a visual diary of my time in lockdown, detailing the things l've been looking at everyday, especially the view from my window.
 The pages combine observations of my surroundings with drawings of old photos (from pre-covid times) to create illustrations that represent this strange reality.